BlaT2512/Segment/README.md

 `Serial_Input.ino` - Prints the character on the seven-segment display recieved by the serial.
 Go to `File > Examples > sevenSegment > Serial_Input`.

 # Updates
 A new update is coming out soon!
 It will support seven segment displays with a decimal point and special characters.
+Updates can be done through the Arduino Library Manager, or by downloading the latest package from [releases page](https://github.com/Blake-Tourneur/sevenSegment/releases).

 # License
 This library is licensed under the `Apache 2.0` license.
 For more information, [click here](https://www.apache.org/licenses/LICENSE-2.0).